A57 road: Worksop–Lincoln

 It goes through Dunham on Trent, where it passes the White Swan, Bridge Inn and St Oswald's Church; the width of road through the village is not suited for the volume of traffic.
-It crosses the River Trent at Dunham Bridge (toll, rebuilt in the mid-1970s), where there are queues, entering Lincolnshire and the district of West Lindsey as Dunham Road.
+It crosses the River Trent at Dunham Bridge (toll, rebuilt in the mid-1970s), entering Lincolnshire and the district of West Lindsey as Dunham Road.
 The Trent Valley Way joins at Dunham and leaves to the south at the other end of the bridge.
 It meets the A1133 (for Gainsborough) at a staggered junction at Newton on Trent; the former route of both routed went through the village along High Street – 330 yards east of the junction it resumes the former route (Southmoor Road further to the south).
 On entering the parish (but not the village) of Kettlethorpe the road formerly followed the turn for Thorney (in Nottinghamshire) to the right, and then further to the south, with the new section of road resuming the old route close where it crosses Darnsdyke.
 The road follows the boundary of Lincolnshire and Nottinghamshire for about 2 mi, and this section of Lincolnshire encloses former parishes in Nottinghamshire.
-The (Roman) Fossdyke Navigation runs alongside from the junction with the A156; the road becomes Gainsborough Road passing Drinsey Nook, with the A156 taking priority from the left (north) at the traffic-light-controlled junction.
+The Fossdyke Navigation runs alongside from the junction with the A156; the road becomes Gainsborough Road passing Drinsey Nook, with the A156 taking priority from the left (north) at the traffic-light-controlled junction.
 On the bend at Drinsey Nook, the road briefly re-enters Nottinghamshire – the Fossdyke is the boundary.
 At the junction with the B1190 at Tom Otter's Bridge, the boundary follows the B1190 to the south, along Ox Pasture Drain.
-It enters Saxilby, passing the BP Lincolnshire Co-operative Otter's Bridge Service Station and a similarly named Total service station.
-The Bridge Inn is on the left, with a turn for Broadholme (former Nottinghamshire) to the right.
-It crosses the Sheffield to Lincoln Line and Fossdyke, meeting the B1241, for Sturton by Stow.
+It approaches Saxilby and crosses the Sheffield to Lincoln Line and Fossdyke, meeting the B1241, for Sturton by Stow.